Donovan's Reef: Plot

-Thomas "Boats" Gilhooley, an expatriate United States Navy (USN) veteran, works aboard a freighter.
-When he realizes that the ship is passing by Haleakaloha, French Polynesia, but not actually calling there as he had been promised, he jumps ship to swim to the island.
+Nearly two decades after World War II, Thomas Gilhooley, an expatriate United States Navy (USN) veteran, works on a freighter.
+Upon realizing that it will not stop at his destination, Haleakaloha, French Polynesia, he jumps ship to swim ashore.

-Next, Michael "Guns" Donovan, another expatriate USN veteran and a former shipmate of Gilhooley's, returns from a fishing trip aboard an outrigger canoe.
-Donovan is greeted by William "Doc" Dedham, also a USN veteran and the only medical doctor in the archipelago, who is about to begin a one- or two-week pre-Christmas circuit of the "outer islands", taking care of the health needs of the residents.
-Dedham's three children are placed in Donovan's care.
+Michael Donovan, another expatriate USN veteran and a former shipmate of Gilhooley's, remains a close friend of William "Doc" Dedham, also a USN veteran, and the only medical doctor in the archipelago.
+Dedham asks Donovan to care for his three children while he is away on a two-week circuit of the islands, providing medical care.

-The kids' plans for a peaceful celebration of Donovan's December 7 birthday are shattered by Gilhooley's arrival.
-He shares Donovan's birthday, and they have an unbroken 21-year tradition of a knock-down, drag-out fight every birthday, to the delight of the local observers.
-Their 22nd year does not break the tradition.
-The two vets meet in (and trash) "Donovan's Reef", the saloon Donovan owns.
-The saloon has a broken slot machine, but locals constantly play it, hoping to hit the jackpot.
+Gilhooley shares Donovan's birthday, and the two have a 21-year tradition of a fistfight every birthday, to the delight of the local observers.
+On this occasion, the two vets trash "Donovan's Reef," the saloon Donovan owns.

-Miss Amelia Dedham a "proper" young lady "of means" from Boston, becomes the chairman of the board of the Dedham Shipping Company.
-Her father is Doc Dedham, whom she has never met, but who has inherited a large block of stock in the family company, making him the majority stockholder.
-Amelia travels to Haleakaloha to find proof that Doc has violated an outdated (but still in effect) morality clause in the will, which would prevent him inheriting the stock and enabling her to retain control.
+In Boston, Miss Amelia Dedham, a "proper" young lady "of means," becomes the chairman of the board of the Dedham Shipping Company.
+Her father, Doc Dedham (whom she has never met), has inherited the majority of stock in the family company.
+Amelia travels to Haleakaloha to find proof that Doc has violated an outdated (but still in effect) morality clause in the will, preventing him from inheriting the stock and enabling her to retain control.

-When word reaches Haleakaloha that Miss Dedham will soon arrive, Donovan, Gilhooley, and the Marquis de Lage concoct a scheme.
-De Lage, Haleakaloha's French governor, also hopes to find another diplomatic post — preferably Miami Beach or Hollywood.
-Donovan will pretend to be the father of Doc's three children (Leilani, Sarah, and Luke), until Doc returns and can explain the situation to his prim and proper Boston daughter.
-The plan is reluctantly accepted by eldest daughter, Leilani, who believes the deception because her siblings and she are mixed race (Hapa).
+While Doc is away, word is received that Miss Dedham will soon arrive.
+Fearing that Miss Dedham's Boston sensibilities will be shocked by her father's half-Polynesian (Hapa) children, Donovan, Gilhooley and the Marquis de Lage concoct a scheme.
+Donovan will pretend to be the father of Doc's three children (Leilani, Sarah, and Luke), until Doc returns and can deal with the situation.
+Lelani, the eldest, reluctantly accepts the plan.